 How did ACE build these relationships?

-These relationships were built via our insurance committee in the first quarter of 2015.
+These relationships are continually developed and were initiated via our insurance committee in the first quarter of 2015.
 The committee advocates for our sector with insurers and periodically works with providers to identify those that appear to understand our sector well and to offer good value products.
 The committee’s priority is to help make sure that quality, good value insurance coverage is available to our members.
-The providers listed above have agreed to offer their services exclusively to AYCO members.

 About the Insurance Committee: